 The monetary investment in a “low-end” digital camera and kit is about $400-$500 and can go up to $1000 or more.
 I bought the Canon Rebel T-5 with a kit complete with everything I might need for home decor and portrait photography.
 It came with a small tripod and a wide-angle lens and a dozen other accessories I have yet to use.
 I already owned a full-size tripod.
 Amazon had the best deal, and I paid $405.00.

 Click HERE to purchase the my Canon Rebel T-5 and kit at the best price I found.
+This is a very good price but it does not have wifi connection.
+It is a great beginner camera.

 2. Learning Curve